Pong420/videojs-plus/guide/plugins/FullWindow.md

 ## Full Window

-Since iOS native fullscreen cannot be overrided and you may want to use full window instead. <br>
+Since iOS native fullscreen cannot be overridden and you may want to use a full window instead. <br>
 Just include the plugin and the fullscreen button will be replaced by full window button.

 `player.isFullscreen()` and `fullscreenchange` event will also work